open-mmlab/mmpretrain/docs/tutorials/runtime.md

 | `LoggerHook(s)`        | VERY_LOW (90)           |

 `OptimizerHook`, `MomentumUpdaterHook` and `LrUpdaterHook` have been introduced in [sehedule strategy](./sehedule).
-``IterTimerHook` is used to record elapsed time and does not support modification.
+`IterTimerHook` is used to record elapsed time and does not support modification.

-Here we reveals how to customize `CheckpointHook`, `LoggerHooks`, and `EvalHook`.
+Here we reveal how to customize `CheckpointHook`, `LoggerHooks`, and `EvalHook`.

 #### CheckpointHook